MaastrichtU-IDS/translator-openpredict/README.md

 The `/query` operation will return the same predictions in the [ReasonerAPI](https://github.com/NCATSTranslator/ReasonerAPI) format, used within the [Translator project](https://ncats.nih.gov/translator/about).

-The user sends a ReasonerAPI query asking for the predicted target nodes given a source node and the relation to predict between those 2 nodes.
-See this example of a ReasonerAPI query:
+The user sends a ReasonerAPI query asking for the predicted targets given: a source, and the relation to predict.
+Use classes and relations from the [BioLink model](https://biolink.github.io/biolink-model).

+See this [ReasonerAPI](https://github.com/NCATSTranslator/ReasonerAPI) query example:

 ```json
 {